HermannKroll/CORD19BiomedicalNERDataset/README.md

 ## Files
 This repository contains three dumps:

+CORD19 - Version 44:
+- [Entity Mentions in titles and abstracts (V44)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50raOXVqzrrB0Y1Vg?e=WlF6dp) contains entity mentions within documents' titles and abstracts only
+- [Entity Mentions in full texts (V44)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50t7_o0W5EabWbuOw?e=0JCg0i) contains all entity mentions within the titles, abstracts and document body texts
+- [Metadata.csv (V44)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50qcOqP04yfc0Bq7g?e=aKb9kJ) contains metadata of all files.
+This file is included in the original CORD19 dump.
+The SHA column contains the SHAs of the pdf scans which we use as the identifier for the files.
+These SHAs are also the original file names of the JSON parses.
+- [Translation.json (V44)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50sK_8EoUmj1q5ZMw?e=QCmH90) maps the internally used document ids to the cord uid used in the metadata.csv file.
+See the example below.

 CORD19 - Version 38:
 - [Entity Mentions in titles and abstracts (V38)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50gCtnPRMcgnLLaiw?e=Ld0WdJ) contains entity mentions within documents' titles and abstracts only
 - [Entity Mentions in full texts (V38)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50fRKVNlikDQ2hJKQ?e=Otce0l) contains all entity mentions within the titles, abstracts and document body texts